JasonGrace2282/director5/docs/source/contributing/developing/extensions.md

 This plugin does a lot of boring stuff that's really helpful, like validating templates, improving startup time, and improving error messages for `reverse` and `QuerySet.get`.

-## django-watchfiles

-This reduces memory usage by swapping out the default django `stat`-based reloader for a custom one based off of `watchfiles`.

 ## django-extensions

 This package comes with a LOT of useful features: check out [their docs](https://django-extensions.readthedocs.io/en/latest/).